 How to find out if Start and Pause tasks conflict took place?

 On Live view page, you can troubleshoot and track the history of all actions taken by your automated rules.
 You can see what actually happened with a single ad, ad set or campaign in the last 30 days.

 Go to Live view, select Entity ID in filter type, paste the ID of the item you want to check, click Apply and get the list of actions applied to this object.

-The fact that same entity is being frequently paused and restarted points to overlap between 2 rules conditions (or 2 start and pause tasks in a single rule).
-Unfold each action by clicking on the little down arrow there to check timing and item's parameters compared to rules conditions.
+The fact that the same entity is frequently paused and restarted points to overlap between 2 rules' conditions (or 2 start and pause tasks in a single rule).
+Unfold each action to check timing and item parameters compared to rules conditions.